5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - Boot into macOS and then update OpenCore.

 Please refer to the [**OpenCore Post-Install Guide**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) for more details on the matter.
 I'd suggest to avoid Bootstrap/LauncherOption unless you really need it.
 For example, if you have Windows and macOS installed on the same disk, like Laptops often do.

+:bulb: In general, when updating from a very low version of OpenCore to the newest, it's wise to rebuild the config based on the latest Sample.plist.
+You could open both files in 2 ProperTree windows and copy over the existing settings (ACPI, Quirks, Device Properties, etc.).

 ## OCAT's Different Modes
 OCAT lets you choose and switch between 4 variants and builds of OpenCore to download, install and update by combining settings in the "Edit" menu: